Josephson-Majorana cycle in topological single-electron hybrid transistors: Abstract

 \section{Abstract}

-Charge transport through a small topological superconducting island in contact with a normal and a superconducting electrode occurs through a cycle which involves coherent oscillations of Cooper pairs and tunneling in/out the normal electrode through a Majorana bound state, {\it the Josephson-Majorana cycle}.
-We illustrate this mechanism by studying the current-voltage characteristics of two-terminal superconductor -- topological superconductor -- normal metal single-electron transistors.
+Charge transport through a small topological superconducting island in contact with a normal and a superconducting electrode occurs through a cycle that involves coherent oscillations of Cooper pairs and tunneling in/out the normal electrode through a Majorana bound state, {\it the Josephson-Majorana cycle}.
+We illustrate this mechanism by studying the current-voltage characteristics of a superconductor -- topological superconductor -- normal metal single-electron transistor.
 At low bias and temperature the Josephson-Majorana cycle is the dominant mechanism for transport.
-The non-local character of the Majorana bound states can be directly probed in a three-terminal setup.
+We discuss a three-terminal configuration where the non-local character of the Majorana bound states is emergent.